Military history of the Jin dynasty and the Sixteen Kingdoms: War of the Eight Princes

-Sima Yan, Emperor Wu of Jin, died on 16 May 290, and was succeeded by his 30 year old son Sima Zhong, posthumously Emperor Hui of Jin.
+Sima Yan, Emperor Wu of Jin, died on 16 May 290, and was succeeded by his son and crown prince Sima Zhong, posthumously Emperor Hui of Jin.
 Emperor Hui proved to be mentally deficient, possibly even mentally handicapped, and his father was aware of the situation.
 However he feared that to skip his eldest son in the line of succession would destabilize the empire with a succession struggle, so he maintained Zhong's position as heir apparent.
 The decision proved to be a disaster.
 Upon Sima Zhong's accession, the former empress' uncle Yang Jun took regency and removed his rival Sima Liang from power.
 Emperor Hui's wife Jia Nanfeng organized a coup and removed Yang Jun from power on 23 April 291.
 With assistance from the empress, the fifth son of Sima Yan, Sima Wei, then killed Liang.
 The empress Jia Nanfeng turned on Wei and killed him immediately afterwards, becoming de facto ruler of Jin.